boissonnat/boissonnat.github.io/_posts/recipes/2014-11-10-use-public-rsa-key-for-ssh-connection.md

 ### Copy your ssh key on the server

 Then, you need to copy your public RSA key on the server.
-Remember that public key belongs to a machine.
+Remember that this public key belongs to a machine.
-If you plan to connect to your server through several computers, you will need to reproduce this step for each one of them.
+If you plan on connecting to your server through several computers, you will need to reproduce this step for each of them.

 {% highlight bash %}
 # client side
 $> cat ~/.ssh/id_rsa.pub | ssh bill@xxx.xxx.xxx.xxx 'cat - >> ~/.ssh/authorized_keys'
 {% endhighlight %}

-### Update rights for user to use you public key
+### Update rights for user to use your public key

 Change the permissions of the ```authorized_keys```: